zendeskgarden/react-components/packages/theming/src/examples/theme.md

 fall in line with Garden's 100 (extra light) through 800 (extra dark) structure.
 We would discourage you from mutating the palette in this manner as it weakens semantics and reduces the likelihood of successful component color styling.
-When you find yourself using `palette` theming to tweak precise component colors (i.e. "I want to change the background color on button hover"), consider using **Components** theming described above.
+When you find yourself using `palette` theming to surgically tweak component colors (i.e. "I want to change the background color on button hover"), consider using **Components** theming described above.